Earlier, there was no option but to open Public Provident Fund (PPF) account only in post office but now many banks are offering this service.

 These include account opening form, nomination form, signature and all other information.
 The post office will also arrange to transfer the balance standing in the PPF account at the post office to the branch.

 There are a number of reasons to open a PPF account.
-The first is that interest rates on the PPF is 8.6 per cent, which is the highest and better than banks.
+The first is that interest rate on the PPF is 7.6 percent per annum, which is the higher than most banks.

 Secondly, you get tax benefits under Sec 80C of the Income Tax Act.
 Apart from this the interest is also exempted from Income tax in India.